 Uncanny Dreams

-Are dreams a kind of alternate reality, a dimension we visit when our waking mind loosens its grip?
+Are dreams a kind of alternate reality, a dimension we visit when our waking mind drifts off to sleep?

-Some believe dreams are where we encounter the divine, others say they’re psychological mirrors, or that they are fragments of other lives, past, future, or simultaneous.
+Some believe dreams are where we encounter the divine, others say they’re psychological mirrors, or that they are strange blurred memories of other lives.
 Maybe we’re remembering something we were never supposed to forget.

 Man on the Moon